 WARNING: This story contains graphic content.

-The Crown provided details of each of the assaults, including instances where Donlevy told a woman “don’t be a b—-“ and another “I thought you were into this” after she slapped him.
+Fillo provided court with details of each of the sexual assaults, including an instance where Donlevy told a woman “don’t be a b—-“ and “don’t be so sensitive” after he forced her hand on his penis and grabbed her crotch.

 Donlevy is currently serving a three-year sentence after he was convicted of raping a woman during a first date in 2004.
 He is appealing the conviction.